ZoomInfo Technologies Inc. (NASDAQ:ZI) Short Interest Down 32.9% in January

 ZoomInfo Technologies Inc. (NASDAQ:ZI) saw a significant decline in short interest during the month of January.
 As of January 29th, there was short interest totalling 7,450,000 shares, a decline of 32.9% from the January 14th total of 11,110,000 shares.
 Currently, 11.7% of the shares of the stock are sold short.
 Based on an average trading volume of 2,570,000 shares, the short-interest ratio is currently 2.9 days.

-In related news, CTO Nir Keren sold 142,964 shares of the business’s stock in a transaction that occurred on Wednesday, December 16th.
-The shares were sold at an average price of $40.50, for a total transaction of $5,790,042.00.
-Following the completion of the sale, the chief technology officer now directly owns 170,000 shares of the company’s stock, valued at $6,885,000.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
-Also, Director Todd Crockett sold 1,734,233 shares of the business’s stock in a transaction that occurred on Wednesday, February 3rd.
-The stock was sold at an average price of $54.03, for a total transaction of $93,700,608.99.
-The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 5,109,015 shares of company stock valued at $250,317,034.

-Institutional investors and hedge funds have recently made changes to their positions in the stock.
-Engle Capital Management L.P. acquired a new position in ZoomInfo Technologies during the third quarter worth $5,202,000.
-Wiley BROS.
-Aintree Capital LLC acquired a new stake in ZoomInfo Technologies in the fourth quarter valued at $326,000.
-Cetera Advisor Networks LLC lifted its stake in ZoomInfo Technologies by 62.3% in the third quarter.
-Cetera Advisor Networks LLC now owns 6,067 shares of the company’s stock valued at $261,000 after acquiring an additional 2,328 shares during the last quarter.
-Cambridge Investment Research Advisors Inc. lifted its stake in ZoomInfo Technologies by 25.3% in the third quarter.
-Cambridge Investment Research Advisors Inc. now owns 9,525 shares of the company’s stock valued at $409,000 after acquiring an additional 1,925 shares during the last quarter.
-Finally, Banque Cantonale Vaudoise acquired a new stake in ZoomInfo Technologies in the third quarter valued at $150,000.

 A number of equities research analysts recently weighed in on ZI shares.
 Stephens reissued a “buy” rating and set a $60.00 price target on shares of ZoomInfo Technologies in a research note on Monday, January 25th.
+Royal Bank of Canada raised shares of ZoomInfo Technologies from a “sector perform” rating to an “outperform” rating and set a $50.00 price target for the company in a research note on Thursday, November 5th.
 Mizuho dropped their price target on shares of ZoomInfo Technologies from $63.00 to $53.00 and set a “buy” rating for the company in a research note on Wednesday, December 16th.
-Morgan Stanley raised shares of ZoomInfo Technologies from an “equal weight” rating to an “overweight” rating and set a $53.00 target price for the company in a research note on Thursday, November 19th.
-Finally, Royal Bank of Canada raised shares of ZoomInfo Technologies from a “sector perform” rating to an “outperform” rating and set a $50.00 target price for the company in a research note on Thursday, November 5th.
+Finally, Morgan Stanley raised shares of ZoomInfo Technologies from an “equal weight” rating to an “overweight” rating and set a $53.00 price target for the company in a research note on Thursday, November 19th.
 Four analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the stock.
 ZoomInfo Technologies presently has an average rating of “Buy” and a consensus price target of $54.06.

+Shares of ZI stock opened at $57.84 on Tuesday.
+The company has a fifty day moving average price of $49.04 and a two-hundred day moving average price of $42.78.
+ZoomInfo Technologies has a one year low of $30.83 and a one year high of $64.40.
+The company has a current ratio of 1.57, a quick ratio of 1.57 and a debt-to-equity ratio of 0.88.

+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Engle Capital Management L.P. acquired a new stake in shares of ZoomInfo Technologies in the 3rd quarter valued at approximately $5,202,000.
+Wiley BROS.
+Aintree Capital LLC acquired a new stake in shares of ZoomInfo Technologies in the 4th quarter valued at approximately $326,000.
+Cetera Advisor Networks LLC boosted its stake in shares of ZoomInfo Technologies by 62.3% in the 3rd quarter.
+Cetera Advisor Networks LLC now owns 6,067 shares of the company’s stock valued at $261,000 after purchasing an additional 2,328 shares in the last quarter.
+Cambridge Investment Research Advisors Inc. boosted its stake in shares of ZoomInfo Technologies by 25.3% in the 3rd quarter.
+Cambridge Investment Research Advisors Inc. now owns 9,525 shares of the company’s stock valued at $409,000 after purchasing an additional 1,925 shares in the last quarter.
+Finally, Banque Cantonale Vaudoise acquired a new stake in shares of ZoomInfo Technologies in the 3rd quarter valued at approximately $150,000.

 About ZoomInfo Technologies